Marcus Center

-Building & History
+Building and history

 The Marcus Center was designed in the Brutalist style by noted Chicago architect Harry Weese.
 Plans began as early as 1945 for a war memorial to provide for "art, music, drama, public discussion, and social assembly."
 Construction began on June 27, 1966.
 Plans called for a major music hall, a thrust stage auditorium for live theater, and a recital hall.
 Milwaukee County agreed to established two parks in conjunction with the new Center, Red Arrow to the east and Pere Marquette to the west.
 The boat landing on the Milwaukee River was the precursor to the current Milwaukee RiverWalk.
 The Performing Arts Center officially opened September 17, 1969.
 The gala opening included the Milwaukee Symphony, Donizetti’s opera Lucia di Lammermoor and guest appearances by stars of the American Ballet Theatre.
-Touring acts during the first month of operation included the New York Philharmonic, Duke Ellington, National Ballet of Canada, Hildegarde and Louis Armstrong.
+Touring acts during the first month of operation included the New York Philharmonic, Duke Ellington, National Ballet of Canada, Hildegarde, and Louis Armstrong.

 The Center was bestowed the prestigious Honor Award for Excellence in Architectural Design from the American Institute of Architects in 1970.

-After a donation from the Marcus Corporation in honor of its founder Ben Marcus and his wife Ceil, the venue name was changed in 1994.
+After a donation from the Marcus Corporation in honor of its founder Ben Marcus and his wife Ceil, the venue's name was changed in 1994.